 Ostrenko's Method is a systematic approach to performance, which generates innovative productions utilizing concepts, ideas, and existing play-texts.
 It introduces some of the effective techniques and approaches towards contemporary performance practice in the context of the short rehearsal time and multicultural aspect of the creative team.

-Ostrenko's method of work relies on the performer’s physicality and the physical action.
+Ostrenko's method of work relies on the performer’s physicality and physical action.
 The key to unfolding the actor’s creative nature underlies in the body.
-Through the body and physical actions, actors discover form, emotional colors, and feelings.
-Actor’s relationship with artistic space, his freedom in improvisation and spontaneity play an important role in the creative process.
+Through the body and physical actions, actors discover form, emotional colours, and feelings.
+The actor’s relationship with artistic space, his freedom in improvisation and spontaneity play an important role in the creative process.
 As a result, intangible becomes tangible.
 Atmosphere and style are born inseparably from this creative process.

 Ostrenko Brothers method offers the tools and support necessary for students to reach their full potential in performing and directing.

-- Students will have a chance to learn the skills needed for professional movement director and teacher, research how movement practice is taught and how to actors and performers best integrate movement processes.
+- Students will have a chance to learn the skills needed for a professional movement directors and teachers, research how movement practice is taught and how to actors and performers best integrate movement processes.

 - Students will have the opportunity to get training and experience in the Ostrenko Brothers approach to rehearsals and at the end of the course, show the result.